Prielbrusye National Park: Ecoregion and climate

 Prielbrusye is located in the Caucasus mixed forests, one of the most biologically diverse ecoregions in the world.
 The diversity is due to the meeting of different ecological zones, and to the elevation variation.

 Because of its elevation, Prielbrusye has an Arctic climate (Köppen climate classification, (ET)).
 This is a local climate in which at least one month has an average temperature high enough to melt snow (0 °C (32 °F)), but no month with an average temperature in excess of 10 °C (50 °F).
 Actual temperatures in Prielbrusye show extreme variation, however, due to the extreme elevation differentials.

 Flora and fauna

 Elevation zones drive the flora of the park.
 At the lowest elevations in the river valleys are deep coniferous forests of mostly pine.
 The under story at this level is a mixture of juniper, barberry, and wild rose.
 Where the areas are wetter, the under story includes thickets of wild raspberries, currants, and gooseberries.
 Above that is a thin belt of broadleaf trees and shrubs in the sub-alpine zone.
 Above that are alpine meadows and finally snow, rock and ice at the highest levels.

-The most common forest mammals are steppe wolves, European jackals, red foxes, Caucasian lynx, wild boars and Syrian brown bears.
+The park is home to the Caucasian Mountain Ground Squirrels, Chamoiss, West Caucasian turs, East Caucasian turs, Caspian red deers, Roe deers, Persian leopards, Gray wolves, European jackals, red foxes, Caucasian lynx, wild boars and Syrian brown bears.